Numerical Schemes for Rough Parabolic Equations: Rough case

 \section{Rough case}

 We now turn to the proof of Theorem \ref{theo-rough}.
-Thus, let us fix $\ga \in (\frac{1}{3},\frac{1}{2})$, $\ga'\in (1-\ga,2\ga]$, $\psi \in \cb_{\ga'}$, and suppose that Assumptions \textbf{(X2)$_\ga$} and \textbf{(F1)$_3$} are satisfied.
+Thus, let us fix $\ga \in (\frac{1}{3},\frac{1}{2}]$, $\ga'\in (1-\ga,2\ga]$, $\psi \in \cb_{\ga'}$, and suppose that both Assumptions \textbf{(X2)$_\ga$} and \textbf{(F1)$_3$} are satisfied.
 We will follow (almost) the same steps as in the previous section: we first use pre-existing continuity results to reduce the problem to the study of the Wong-Zakai approximation $\yba^M$, and then lean on a uniform bound for $y^{M,N}$ to control the transition from $\yba^M$ to $y^{M,N}$.

-Before we trigger the procedure, let us remind the reader with a few considerations taken from \cite{RHE-glo} on how to give sense to the equation under Assumption \textbf{(X2)$_\ga$}.
-As in the Young case, the interpretation is based on an expansion of the regular equation: observe that if $\xti$ is a piecewise differentiable process, then
+Before we start the procedure, let us remind the reader with a few considerations taken from \cite{RHE-glo} on how to understand Equation (\ref{equa-mild}) under Assumption \textbf{(X2)$_\ga$}.
+As in the Young case, the interpretation is based on the expansion of the ordinary equation: observe that if $\xti$ is a piecewise differentiable path, then